Brachypotherium

-A first upper decidual molar referable to Brachypotherium brachypus was found during gold mining in New Caledonia during the 19th century, being misidentified as a species of marsupial known as Zygomaturus.
+A first upper deciduous molar referable to Brachypotherium brachypus was found during gold mining in New Caledonia during the 19th century, being misidentified as a species of marsupial known as Zygomaturus.
 However, rhinoceros were never native to New Caledonia, and the tooth likely originates from France and was probably used as jewelry by a French convict deported there.

 Paleoecology

-Dental microwear and mesowear analysis suggests that B. brachypus was a mixed feeder.
+Dental microwear and mesowear analysis of fossils from Béon 1 suggests that B. brachypus was a mixed feeder.
+Paired δ^{18}O and δ^{13}C data from Middle Miocene fossils found in the Siwaliks of Pakistan indicate that B. perimense dwelt in ponds and woodlands, while B. fatehjangense preferred forests with river systems.